 “Not this time,” said Ellen, taking a deep breath and heading out the door.

 There may not be a real Ellen.
-But there was twelve cases of twenty four cans.
-At times we may need to care for ourselves, even if the world might end for others.
-Ending worlds, taking chances, and risk may lead to better things.
+But there were twelve cases of twenty-four cans.
+At times, we may need to care for ourselves, even if the world might end for others.
+Ending worlds, taking chances, and risks may lead to better things.
 And no need to set yourself on fire to keep others warm all the time.
-This is my story of my small town.
-So I will tell it how I like.
+This is the story of my small town.
+So I will tell it how I like it.

 If you enjoyed this post and are a lover of pottery, sign up for our newsletter and become a raging fan.